open-source-firmware/flat-image-tree/source/chapter2-source-file-format.rst

     external data is used.

 data-size
     size of the data in bytes.
-This is mandatory if external data is used.
+This is mandatory if :index:`external data` is used.

 data-offset
     Offset of the data in a separate image store.
 The image store is placed